Data-Driven Prediction and Control of Hammerstein-Wiener Systems with Implicit Gaussian Processes: Conclusions

 \section{Conclusions}

-This work presents data-driven prediction and control algorithms of Hammerstein-Wiener systems by implicit Gaussian process regression.
-By formulating the predictor as an implicit function, a Gaussian process model is obtained by deriving kernel functions with Gaussian process priors for nonlinearities.
+This work presents data-driven prediction and control algorithms of Hammerstein-Wiener systems by implicit GP regression.
+By formulating the predictor as an implicit function, a Gaussian process (GP) model is obtained by deriving kernel functions with linear model parameters and GP priors for nonlinearities.
 A stable spline hyperprior is used to estimate linear model parameters as hyperparameters.
+Monotonicity information of the nonlinearities can be included by expectation propagation with virtual derivative points.
 Applied to receding horizon control, the algorithm minimizes the expected control cost and complies with output chance constraints.
-Validation through numerical examples demonstrates improved performance over the black-box Gaussian process method.
+Validation through numerical examples demonstrates improved performance over black-box GP methods.

 One drawback of the proposed approach is its high computational complexity due to a high number of hyperparameters and complex kernel design.
-Future work may discuss optimization algorithms for solving the hyperparameter tuning problem.
+Future work may discuss tailored algorithms for solving the optimization problems.
 Closed-loop guarantees for the receding horizon control algorithm can also be investigated.